ranjanayadav128/Travel-India-Website/README.md

 # Travel-India-Website
-A simple fully Responmsive Tourism Website using HTML, and CSS The website is made with HTML and CSS.
+A simple fully Responsive Tourism Website using HTML, and CSS The website is made with HTML and CSS.
 It contains a Homepage with travel destination and popular places of India.
 It contains a Navbar, Home page, About page and Contact page, Login form, Header and Footer as well.
 Basic HTML and CSS plays an important role here making whole website more attractive and responsive for all devices.